This week’s question asker, Rady, wrote in because she and a pal have this recurring argument — it’s about guns.

 How often do people defend themselves with guns?

-The short answer is that nobody can agree, including Daniel Webster, who directs the John Hopkins Center for Gun Policy and Research.
+The short answer is that there’s no general agreement.
+Why?
+Because it’s a tough thing to measure, according to Daniel Webster, who directs the John Hopkins Center for Gun Policy and Research.

 “The sad truth is that it is almost impossible to measure self-defensive gun use,” Webster says.
 “The reason is that what is self-defense is a very subjective thing.”